Generalized Uncertainty Principle for Entangled States of Two Identical Particles: Introduction

 The purpose of this work is to answer that question considering the main proposals of generalization for the HUP which take into account the existence of a minimal length in nature.
 With this goal in mind, we will analyze the modifications in the HUP arising from the quantum entanglement of two identical particles determining the minimal uncertainty associated to them.

 The outline of this paper is as follows.
-In Section \ref{UPES} we obtain an expression of the uncertainty principle for entangled states which is independent of the chosen GUP.
-In Section \ref{UPESDMLS} we find the modified uncertainty principle for a pair of identical particles regarding the main proposals of GUP's: Kempf, Mangano and Mann GUP (KMM-GUP), Ali, Das and Vagenas GUP (ADV-GUP), Pedram GUP and exponential all orders GUP.
+In Section \ref{UPES} we obtain an expression of the uncertainty principle for entangled states which is independent of the chosen (generalized) uncertainty principle.
+In Section \ref{UPESDMLS} we find the modified uncertainty principle for a pair of identical particles regarding the main proposals of GUP's: Kempf, Mangano and Mann GUP (KMM-GUP), Ali, Das and Vagenas GUP (ADV-GUP), Pedram GUP and Nouicer GUP.
 In Section \ref{UBMLV} we estimate an upper bound for the minimal-length value.
 We present our conclusions in the Section \ref{Concl}.